| |

 the reason for the italics), 'sudden stop', 'squeal of brakes',

 'and then', 'easy swaggering air', 'climbed out'.
+Also, in the Transformations part

 of the sequence, show how the word 'he' is not repeated before